 One thing that came to me this year in the Trader Joe’s Fearless Flyer was that they are offering brined all-natural fresh turkeys.
 That’s right!
 No thawing, no brining, no mess!
 It seems that Thanksgiving gets easier every year.
 I am also working on a cranberry BBQ sauce experiment… we’ll see how that goes 🙂

-The other suggestion that was giving to me by Ms. Laura H., a co-worker/Georgia transplant, was to cover the skin with mayonnaise.
-It supposedly gives the skin some extra flavor and an irresistible crunch.
+The other suggestion that was given to me by Ms. Laura H., a co-worker/Georgia transplant, was to cover the skin with mayonnaise.
+It supposedly provides the skin some extra flavor and an irresistible crunch.
 I’m still in the process of researching that technique.
-She says her father does it on a Big Green Egg every year and that it is simply wonderful.
+She says her father does it on a Big Green Egg every year and that it is simply fantastic.
 I’ll keep y’all (to quote my co-worker) posted.